wmorgan/dcos-docs/1.7/administration/installing/cloud/oracle.md

 # Start Oracle Compute orchestration

-In the following we assume you've spun up the bootstrap instance as described in the previous step and that you're logged into it.
+These steps assume that you've spun up the bootstrap instance and that you are logged into it.

 1. Download and execute the generator script: